Navyum/yn/help/FEATURES.md

 ## AI Copilot

-Yank Note integrates with artificial intelligence platforms such as [OpenAI](https://openai.com) and [Google AI](https://ai.google.dev/), enabling features like intelligent autocompletion and text rewriting.
+Mark Note integrates with artificial intelligence platforms such as [OpenAI](https://openai.com) and [Google AI](https://ai.google.dev/), enabling features like intelligent autocompletion and text rewriting.

 > [!NOTE]
 > You need to obtain the relevant API tokens yourself. *<a href="javascript: ctx.showExtensionManager('@yank-note/extension-openai')">Requires AI Copilot extension installed and enabled</a>*.